About the FORUM

 Who attends our events

-The majority of our attendees are heads of IR from across South East Asia who are being recognized for their fantastic contribution to IR.
-Each participant is someone with an established track record and a strategic IR role within their company.
+Our attendees are leading IR practitioners with an established track record and strategic IR role within their company.

-Below is a sample of our past attendees:
+Below is a sample list of our past attendees:

 | JOB TITLE | COMPANY |